MyoHub/myosuite/docs/source/challenge-doc.rst

 Ranking Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Individual model performance is evaluated in terms of the following criterias.
+Please note that the evaluation process will follow a hierarchical approach, where the first criterion is the primary determinant of success.
+Only in cases where candidates are tied based on the first criterion will the second criterion be considered.

     1. Average distance travelled (ranked in descending order)
     2. Average time of completion (ranked in ascending order)